liuyan0825/EWMEncouragementRules-IFLS/README.md

 **MATLAB Code: decomposition.m**

 This code plots the level sets of changes in average treatment take-up and changes in average treatment effects for those induced to switch treatment status conditional on (X,Z) evaluated at the mean value of X when going from the status quo to a full tuition waiver (Figure 2).

+**MATLAB Code: specification.m**

+This code compares the polynomial and local quadratic specifications for the MTE.